Shawn-Shan/nightshade-release/README.md

 #### Step 1: Candidate Data Selection

 We first extract a desired set of clean image/text pairs as the starting point of poison generation.
 Given a source concept (e.g. "dog"), you need to collect a large set (> 500) image/text pairs that contain the source concept (e.g. dog images with their corresponding text prompts).
+In the paper, we used images from LAION and ConceptualCaption dataset.
 If you do not have text prompts, you can use BLIP or similar techniques to generate the prompts or simply use "a photo of X" for the prompts.

 **Data format:** To better store longer prompts, we use pickle files for image/text pairs.
 Each pickle file contains a numpy image (key "img") and its corresponding text prompt (key "text").
 You can download some example data from [here](https://mirror.cs.uchicago.edu/fawkes/files/resources/example-data.zip).